DanialArab/Getting-Structured-LLM-Output/README.md

 <a name="5"></a>
 ### Re-prompting

 One solution to the above cons is to use re-prompting libraries. **Proprietary models only work with a specific API, but the re-prompting libraries are designed to work with any major LLM providers**.
-Example of these type of tools are:
+Some examples of these type of tools are:
 - Instructor
 - LangChain